 If the proxy you use as your data plane exposes L7 metrics Consul permits you to configure the metrics destination and service protocol you want to monitor and aggregate the results in your monitoring pipeline.

 Starting with version 1.5, Consul is able to configure Envoy proxies to collect L7 metrics including HTTP status codes and request latency, along with many others, and export those to monitoring tools like Prometheus.
-If you are using Kubernetes, the Consul official Helm chart can simplify much of the necessary configuration, which you can learn about in the observability guide.
+If you are using Kubernetes, the Consul official Helm chart can simplify much of the necessary configuration, which you can learn about in the observability tutorial.

 »Understand L7 traffic management